spegoraro/org-alert/README.md

 > Enable periodic deadline checking.

 Sets a timer which periodically calls `org-alert-check`.
-The polling interval can be set by changing the `org-alert-interval` (defaults to 300s).
+The interval can be set by changing the `org-alert-interval` (defaults to 300s).